-Functional Scale — How to: Make a Sliding Canopy
+Make a Sliding Warbird Canopy - Model Airplane News

-Like many scale modelers, I simply can’t leave well enough alone and I often find myself thinking of ways to improve a scale project.
-With the ESM / VQ Warbirds ARF Corsair as a base model, I thought I would give it a complete makeover and add lots of details and special features.
-The sliding canopy is one of the several sub projects I added to the stock airplane and this is how I did it!
-The VQ Warbirds ARF comes finished as the famous ride of WW2 Ace Ira Kepford.
+Many scale modelers simply can’t leave well enough alone.
+They often find ways to improve their scale projects.
+With the VQ Warbirds Corsair ARF as a base model, A complete makeover to add lots of details is fun, but to kick it up a notch, a sliding canopy is one of the several sub projects that add life to the model warbird.

-However, I had always been interested in the exploits of USMC aviator Gregory ‘Pappy’ Boyington, and decided to finish the plane in his markings.
-Nothing can ruin the appearance of a scale model faster than a cockpit void of a pilot, especially when it’s in the air.
-Fortunately for me Lyle Vasser of Best Pilots offer a very realistic 1/5-scale Pappy Boyington figure and he fits in place nicely.

 Here’s the Starting Point of the ARF Corsair